sora-xor/sora-docs/src/rewards.md

 **Important**: when a nominator or the validator himself claims rewards, those are sent to all the accounts that have received a reward, so it is enough that one person claims for everyone.
 This may be the reason why you often don't see any reward on the website

 1. Go to [polkadot.js](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fws.sora2.soramitsu.co.jp#/staking), click on "Network" and then "Staking".
-Make sure you are connected to the SORA Network, you should see the logo at the top left.
+Make sure you are connected to the SORA network, you should see the logo at the top left.

 ![](.gitbook/assets/Screenshot2021-04-29at13.09.35.png)